-The results of the analysis into magnitude, duration and frequency of supply, demand and asset events are then fed into specific network analysis activities to assess the impact of these events on system pressures, in order to determine appropriate levels of locational pressure cover.
+The results of the analysis into magnitude, duration and frequency of supply, demand and asset events are fed into specific network analysis activities to assess the impact of these events on system pressures.
+We do this to determine appropriate levels of locational pressure cover.
 These events are considered individually and not in combination.

-Analysis is undertaken across a range of supply and demand patterns and national linepack levels in order to determine how the required pressure cover varies accordingly.
+We undertake analysis across a range of supply and demand patterns and national linepack levels to determine how the required pressure cover varies.

-Figure E10 shows how pressure cover is calculated for an exit point for a given event at a given supply and demand pattern.
+Figure 17 shows how pressure cover is calculated for an exit point for a given event with a given supply and demand pattern.
 The first diagram shows the simulated pressure profile with no event.
-The second diagram shows the impact of the event on local linepack and hence the simulated pressure at that point.
-In this example, the Distributions Network’s Assured Offtake Pressure cannot be maintained at all times throughout the gas day.
-Pressure cover is therefore required to ensure that should the event occur, the control room has sufficient time to determine and enact the appropriate response to ensure that the AOP is maintained.
+The second diagram shows the impact of the event on the local linepack and hence the simulated pressure at that point.
+In this example, the distributions network’s assured offtake pressure (AOP) cannot be maintained at all times throughout the gas day.
+Pressure cover is therefore required to ensure that should the event occur, our Control Room has sufficient time to determine and enact the appropriate response to ensure that the AOP is maintained.